petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~

 # Working from home?
 Studying online in Corona world?
-Select your workshops.
+Select the workshops that you like.
 Develop your profession.
 [Subscribe here](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop).

 ~~~
 #box = section.newCropped()